 On May 4, 2021, Premier Kenney announced stricter restrictions to 'stop the spike' of COVID-19.
 Most recently it was announced that all kindergarten to grade 12 students in Alberta will be learning online, effective Friday, May 7, 2021.
-We anticipate a return to face-to-face instruction on Tuesday, May 25th, 2021.
+We returned to face-to-face instruction on Tuesday, May 25th, 2021.